pythonanywhere/help_pages/articles/VirtualenvsExplained.md

 That command will create a virtualenv called `myvirtualenv` using Python version 3.13.
 Note that the version of Python that you specify must be one [that is available in your account's system image](/pages/PythonVersions).

-When it completes, you'll see a prompt that has the virtualenv's name at the start, like this:
+When the command completes, you'll see a prompt that has the virtualenv's name at the start, like this:

 ```